kubernetes-sigs/kubebuilder/docs/book/src/multiversion-tutorial/api-changes.md

 cases, this means we need to add new fields to v1, but in our case, we won't have to, since we're not adding new functionality.

-Keeping all that in mind, let's figure convert our example above to be slightly more structured:
+Keeping all that in mind, let's convert our example above to be slightly more structured:

 ```yaml